dixonaws/flutterplayground/README.md

 # flutterplayground

-A basic Flutter project with build for Amplify.
+A basic Flutter project with build for Amplify, even though Codebuild is a pain.

 ## Getting Started